 Radiculopathy: Neuropathy of the Spine

 Radiculopathy is a type of neuropathy that occurs in the spine, chiefly affecting the nerve root (the portion of the nerve leaving the central nervous system).
 While radiculopathy starts along the spine, symptoms can radiate to the part of the body affected by that particular nerve, leading to additional symptoms.
-Radiculopathy is caused when nerves become inflamed or pinched, or stop working effectively, due to a lack of proper blood flow or excessive pressure from surrounding bones, muscle, cartilage, or tendons.
+Radiculopathy is caused when nerves become inflamed, pinched, or stop working effectively, due to a lack of proper blood flow or excessive pressure from surrounding bones, muscle, cartilage, or tendons.
 Activities that place heavy or repetitive loads on the spine put individuals at risk of developing radiculopathy.
-The most common symptoms of radiculopathy are pain, numbness, and/or tingling in the arms or legs.
+The most common symptoms of radiculopathy are pain, numbness, and tingling in the arms or legs.
 Patients also frequently experience neck or back pain.
 If radiculopathy causes radiating pain down a lower extremity, it is also known as sciatica.
 While rare, some individuals may also develop oversensitivity to touch or muscle weakness.